apowersadobe/device-co-op.en/help/other-solutions/people.md

   </tr>
   <tr>
    <td colname="col1"> <p>Compression </p> </td>
    <td colname="col2"> <p>Using a simple calculated metric you can see how much smaller the People metric is as a percentage of Unique Visitors.
-Click on the info icon next to "Compression" in the table above to see how to create this metric. </p> <p>People can be used in other calculated metrics in place of Unique Visitors. </p> </td>
+Define the metric as 1 - (People / Unique Visitors). </p> <p>People can be used in other calculated metrics in place of Unique Visitors. </p> </td>
   </tr>
  </tbody>
 </table>